 Notes

-- Using a mandolin is an excellent way to slice the cucumbers and onions in thin uniform pieces.
+- A mandolin is an excellent way to slice the cucumbers and onions into thin, uniform pieces.

 - Serve this dish with a slotted spoon.